 All required forms are available online at: www.arcadia.edu/gsforms.
-Forms also are available in the Graduate Office (Taylor Hall, Room 102) and the Registrar’s Office (Taylor Hall, Room 103).
+Forms also are available in the Registrar’s Office (Taylor Hall, Room 103).
 All information relevant to the College of Graduate Studies is available on MyArcadia.

-The letter of acceptance into a degree program in Business Administration, Counseling Psychology, Education, English, Health Education, Humanities and Public Health includes the name of the faculty adviser.
+The letter of acceptance into a degree program in Business Administration, Counseling Creative Writing, Education, English, Health Education, Humanities, Public Health, and Public Relations includes the name of the faculty adviser.
 Students are required to make an appointment or see their adviser upon admission to a program.

 At their conference, the student and adviser prepare a plan for the student’s entire program.
 The adviser will provide the student with a copy of the approved program; a copy will be retained in the adviser’s file, and one will be filed in the College of Graduate Studies.

 While students are welcome to consult with advisers as frequently as they wish, it is necessary to do so only in the following circumstances: when changes in the program are contemplated, when the student has completed the credits required to apply for admission to degree candidacy, and when the student is preparing to register for the final semester of coursework to complete the degree.
 At the discretion of the adviser, changes in the program can be implemented by correspondence.
 Top

 A maximum of 6 graduate credits earned at another institution may be considered for transfer at the time of admission into Arcadia University master’s degree programs in Counseling, Creative Writing, Education, English, Health Education, Humanities, Public Health, and Public Relations.

 Transfer credit is not accepted for the following programs; doctoral degrees in Education and Physical Therapy and master’s degrees in Business Administration, Forensic Science, Genetic Counseling, International Peace and Conflict Resolution, and Medical Science (Physician Assistant).